cyberark/simple-llm-eval/README.md

 **simpleval** is a Python package designed to simplify the evaluation of Large Language Models (LLMs) using the "LLM as a Judge" technique.

-It supports various LLM providers, including OpenAI, Google (Gemini API, Vertex), AWS Bedrock, Anthropic, Azure, and more (via LiteLLM).
+It supports various LLM providers, such as OpenAI, Google (Gemini API, Vertex), AWS Bedrock, Anthropic, Azure, and more (via LiteLLM).

 ## Getting Started